Subscribe to updates

 Public Accounts Select Committee - Thursday, 29th January, 2026 7.30 pm

-The Public Accounts Select Committee is scheduled to discuss the council's budget for the upcoming financial year, 2026-27, which will involve a detailed review of proposed spending, savings, and income generation.
-The committee will also consider its work programme for the remainder of the municipal year, ensuring its scrutiny activities align with the council's strategic priorities.
+The Public Accounts Select Committee met on 29 January 2026 to discuss the council's budget for 2026-27, which included a proposed 4.99% increase in Council Tax.
+The committee also reviewed the council's work programme for the remainder of the municipal year.

 Council Budget 2026-27